vtx22/STM32-ADS7828/README.md

-# stm32-ads7828
+# STM32 ADS7828 ADC Library
-C++Library for interfacing the ADS7828 AD-Converter with a STM32 like the STM32F103C8
+C++ Library for interfacing the ADS7828 AD-Converter with a STM32 like the STM32F103C8